JimWardle/jameswardle.me/README.md

 - Updated all pages to use `.page-content` wrappers for consistency
 - Removed placeholder tone and AI-generated phrasing
 - Configured `hello@jameswardle.me` for both sending and receiving via Gmail
+- Contact form live using Formspree, with redirect to `thanks.html`

 ## Project Structure